miccayo/RokuECP/README.md

   - Look into uploading developer channels
   - Add built-in "secret screen" shortcuts (single call rather than SendKeypresses(...))
   - Telnet control support

+Known issues:
+  - Some secret screen shortcuts cannot be reached using ECP.
+Needs further research, but Telnet control may be able to do so.